The Ultimate Year-End Payroll Checklist

 Step 1: Verify All Employee & Company Information

-As the year winds down, you will need to ensure that all of the information for your company and employees are correct.
-First, verify that your company name, tax IDs, and company tax information is updated and accurate.
-Next, make sure that your employee information is up-to-date.
+Following payroll best practices, you’ll need to ensure that all the information for your company and employees is correct.
+First, verify that your company name, tax IDs, and company tax information are updated and accurate.
+Next, make sure that your employee information is up to date.
 For employees, check the following:

 - Correct Social Security Number

 - Updated/accurate employee addresses